Kay2dan/jekyll-ideal-image-slider/README.md

 # Jekyll Ideal Image Slider

-Liquid tag plugin for Jekyll to create image sliders using  [Ideal Image Slider](https://github.com/gilbitron/Ideal-Image-Slider).
+Liquid tag plugin for Jekyll to create image sliders with [Ideal Image Slider](https://github.com/Codeinwp/Ideal-Image-Slider-JS).
+Not compatible with Github Pages.

 ## Installation

 1. Add `ideal_image_slider.rb` to your `_plugins` folder.

-2. Add the following to your `_config.yml` file: `slider_array: []`
+2. Add this line to your `_config.yml` file: `slider_array: []`

-3. Add [Ideal Image Slider](https://github.com/gilbitron/Ideal-Image-Slider) to your site, either manually or with Bower.
+3. Add [Ideal Image Slider](https://github.com/Codeinwp/Ideal-Image-Slider-JS) to your site, either manually or using Bower.

 4. See below for [integration suggestions](#integration-suggestions).